Mala1180/PPS-22-satify/doc/report/1-methodology.md

 The testing phase is carried out in parallel with the implementation phase, in order to guarantee the quality of the code and to avoid regressions.
-It is used Test-Driven-Development (TDD) technique for the core functionalities of the software, writing tests before implementation.
+Test-Driven-Development (TDD) technique was used for the core functionalities of the software, writing tests before implementation.
 Not every part of the software has been developed following the TDD technique, in particular, the GUI part has been developed in a more traditional way.